The Scene Language: Representing Scenes with

 Text-Conditioned 4D Generation

 The proposed representation captures the structure not only for static, but also for dynamic scenes, and can be applied for synthesizing 4D scenes conditioned on text inputs.
-It explicitly represents the temporal correspondence of entities—click the button below for tracking visualizations.
+Comparisons with a 4D synthesis method, 4D-fy [8], are shown below.
+Different from 4D-fy which uses and implicit 4D representation, ours explicitly represents the temporal correspondence of entities—Click the button below for tracking visualizations.

 A toy wind turbine